Skip to main content

 │ │ ├── leaks.txt # text summary of clustered memory leaks

-│ │ ├── run-meta.json # meta data of memlab run and browser configuration
+│ │ ├── run-meta.json # metadata for the memlab run and browser configuration

 │ │ ├── s1.heapsnapshot # heap snapshot after the url callback (initial page load)